BRAHMISREE/DECENTRALIZED-JOB-PORTAL/README.md

   - Check that `truffle-config.js` points to the correct build directory
   - Verify that the contract address is correctly set in the frontend

-- **Web3 Connection Errors**
-  - Ensure MetaMask is unlocked and connected to the site
-  - Check browser console for specific errors

-- **Job Data Not Loading**
-  - Verify that your Pinata API keys are correctly configured
-  - Check if the IPFS hash is correctly stored and retrieved from the smart contract
-  - Try accessing the content directly via an IPFS gateway to verify availability

 ### Transaction Failures